Win as a Whistleblower

 Other types of fraud that generate whistleblower awards?

-– Commodities fraud is addressed through the Commodity Futures Trading Commission (“CFTC”) Whistleblower Program, which targets manipulations of commodity futures, options, and swaps that harm investors and consumers.
-If you know of abusive or deceptive conduct by banks, financial firms, and other entities involved in the sale and exchange of commodities derivatives and other financial instruments, you may be entitled to a significant whistleblower award.
+Commodities fraud: Addressed through the Commodity Futures Trading Commission (CFTC) Whistleblower Program, this involves manipulations of commodity futures, options, and swaps that harm investors and consumers.
+If you have information about abusive or deceptive conduct by banks, financial firms, or other entities involved in the sale and exchange of commodities derivatives and other financial instruments, a CFTC whistleblower lawyer can help you secure a significant award.

-Some examples of actionable vs non-actionable whistleblower cases:
+Examples of actionable vs. non-actionable whistleblower cases:

 - Anti-Kickback Statute vs. The Stark Law